Friday, December 19, 2014

 Nothing says “the tropics” like a sugar-white beach and stately palm trees swaying in the breeze.
 Beware – those picturesque, and very hard, coconuts hanging above your head can knock you out if they connect with your softer noggin.

-Usually around this time of year the city workers are out and about removing the almost ripe fruit from the trees in an attempt to prevent injuries.
-Still, sitting in the shade of a coco tree is just so darn romantic it's hard to resist – potential head injuries be damned.
+Usually, around this time of year, the city workers remove the almost-ripe fruit from the tree to prevent injuries.
+Still, sitting in the shade of a coco tree is just so darn romantic, it's hard to resist – potential head injuries be damned.

-Swinging in a hammock strung between two coco palm trees, sipping on a cold cerveza: ah, bliss.
+Swinging in a hammock strung between two coconut palm trees, sipping on a cold cerveza: ah, bliss.

-We recently planted two little cocos in our small patch of sand on the ocean-side of our house.
-We daily check their progress to see if they are hammock ready.
+We recently planted two little palm trees in our small patch of sand on the ocean side of our house.

 Six Massage Tents Ready: